How I can add to your team

 This was loads of fun right down to pitching in on hand-stamping and filling each BarkBox together.
 We even got the tissue paper inside to match the BarkBox blue.

 We better explained how the service worked through videos, and showed what to expect inside a typical BarkBox.

 The added clarity sped up folks who chose to subscribe because they knew what to expect.

 2009 — 2012

-I designed to keep the quality of Forrst membership intact while growing to 50,0000+ members with a unique invite system, and connecting then with career opportunities through our Job Board.
+I designed to keep the quality of Forrst membership intact while growing to over 50,000 members with a unique invite system, and connecting then with career opportunities through our Job Board.

 In 2012, Forrst was acquired by ColourLovers, and then later by ZURB.